CodyCodingCode/Covid-35/docs/Join Game.md

 ![Join Game](https://github.com/CodyCodingCode/Covid-35/blob/gh-pages/assets/images/Join_game.jpg?raw=true)

 Before clicking on Join Game, please pick a team to join first.
 Each team will play as one of seven global actors.
-To read more either click on "Team Info" in-game or read the documentation following the link below:
+To read more about each country, either click on "Team Info" in-game or read the documentation following the link below:
 ### [Country Info](https://codycodingcode.github.io/Covid-35/docs/utilities)